Kate Leeming: Expeditions

 Recent expeditions have included "The Andes, the Altiplano & the Atacama" (2020 and 2022, from Cusco, Peru across the Bolivian Altiplano and the Argentinian Puna de Atacama), "The Lights of Ladakh" which brought solar power to the most remote community in the Zanskar Range, the Indian Himalaya (film, 2018), along the course of the Finke River in central Australia, down the Baja Divide in Mexico and training in Svalbard, Northeast Greenland, Arctic Canada and Iceland for a proposed expedition across Antarctica.
 In February 2023 she completed her first brief Antarctic venture—a 201 km cycling trip from Wolf's Fang Runway to Whichaway Camp, with vehicle support.
 On 19 September 2023 she completed a trip from mainland Australia's most easterly point, Cape Byron, to its most westerly, Steep Point, covering 8,617 km.

+On 16 August 2025, Kate completed her Breaking the Cycle Central Asia expedition, a 9001 km, 149-day journey through the heart of Central Asia.
+Her route followed the Syr Darya (Jaxartes River) from its source in the Tien Shan, Kyrgyzstan, to the Aral Sea, and then traced the course of the mighty Amu Darya (Oxus River), concluding with a geographical “first,” the discovery of its true source.
+Kate's team* named the glacial lake, a 100m x 150m permanent feature in the landscape, after their esteemed guide Malang Darya, the first Afghani to climb Afghanistan's highest peak, Mt Noshaq.
+Lake Malang lies at the head of the West tributary of Chelab Stream in the Little Pamir, Wakhan Corridor, Afghanistan.

+The Oxus was the last major river in the world of which the ultimate source was unidentified.
+Discovering its true source solves a 3000-year mystery of Central Asia's greatest river.
+The importance of finding the true source had been heightened during the time of the Great Game (mid-1800s – early 1900s), when the British and Russian empires vied for control of Central Asia.